onestopjs/gatsby-theme-localization/README.md

 For each language your page has, create a file in pages following this pattern: [your page name].[language].js.
 An example of this is `index.en.js`.
 Inside your page component, you can use all of [react-i18next](https://react.i18next.com/)'s features.
 For me, the most convenient way is to use the `useTranslation` hook.
 If your page is the same for all languages, you can just reexport your page component in all languages you want, although this is often not the case.

 This theme exports a drop-in replacement for Gatsby's link.
 In fact, it forwards all props to the original Gatsby link, except for the "to" prop, which is enhanced to prefix the current language.
 This feature can be disabled via the "prefixLanguage" prop.
-Currently, there are no types for this component, but I am planning on implementing it with TypeScript later.

 In your locales folder, you need to create a folder for each language you support, and a JSON file for each namespace you want.
 It is important that all files exist, otherwise it will crash.
 This is intentional as I think it is better to crash your build rather than have missing texts.